Gaussian Process-Based Model Predictive Control of Blood Glucose for Patients with Type 1 Diabetes Mellitus: Controller Design

 We introduce the notation $[\cdot]_i$ to refer to the $i$th row of a vector/matrix variable and denote $[\bm{x}]_{i^*}$ as the row in $\bm{x}$ corresponding to the BG concentration in the vascular blood space of muscular/adipose tissue.
 At every time step, we calculate the IS-inducted disturbance using:

+These calculated disturbances form the training data set of the GP.
 Through utilization of the UKF, which includes a model of the gastro-intestinal tract, food intake does not perturb our training data, if the food intake is correctly announced.
 The time of the food intake can therefore be arbitrary and the controller does not expect the same meal on the next day and will not give insulin even though it might not be needed.
 Once the training data are computed, they are collected and used to train the GP.
-At each time instant, the GP is trained using training data of multiple days, which has a filtering effect.
+At each time instant, the GP is trained using training data of 2.5 days, which has a filtering effect.
 Before performing the hyperparameter optimization on the training data, we apply a zero-phase filter.
-This filter erases noise and outliers in the training data, but prevents a phase shift so the calculated disturbance stays in phase with the metabolic process.
+This filter erases noise and outliers in the training data, but prevents a phase shift so the predicted disturbance stays in phase with the metabolic process.
+The output of the GP is the disturbance $u^{k_{\textrm{IS}}}_{k}$, which is used in the MPC in \eqref{eq:MPC}.